Brian Davey

 Other Interests

 There are passions in my life other than my passion for mathematics.
 I am a late convert to juggling.
 I can do a little with most forms of juggling (balls, clubs, diabolo, scaves, rings), but my love is the devilstick.
-I have recently started a photo collection: devilsticking around the world.
+See my photo collection: devilsticking around the world.

-Apart from juggling, I play the trumpet and the guitar and sing folk songs.
+Apart from juggling, I play the trumpet, guitar and ukulele, sing folk songs and dabble in latte art.
+Musically, the ukulele is my present passion, and from 2013 to 2015 I had singing lessons at Dot's Singing.
 I have written, alone and with others, a number of mathematical songs.
+A few of my ukulele-accompanied songs can be found on SoundCloud.

 For fourteen years from 1985 to 1999, I worked part time so that I could be at home with my children when they were babies and toddlers and then later could be more involved in their education.
 All three attended an alternative, parent-run primary school (the Learning Co-operative) and I was actively involved in the running of the school.
 I returned to full time work at La Trobe in January 1999.